 The staple chile in authentic Mexican cooking, Anchos are a critical ingredient in red chili, tamales, many moles, enchiladas, salsa, soups and any sauce that may need some extra mild heat.
 You can add them directly to your recipes – sliced, diced or pureed.
 The whole dried pod can be ground in a blender (with or without the seeds, depending on your heat tolerance) or you may want to skip the work and order our popular Ancho Chili Powder or Ancho Flakes instead.
 If you want to impart an authentic Mexican flavor to your food, use our whole pods for flavor.

-Some cooks prefer to toast their Ancho Chiles first for additional flavor and they can easily be re-hydrated by pouring boiling water over them and letting sit about 20 minutes.
-Don’t let them soak any longer than that as they tend to become bitter.
-A puree of soaked chile anchos will be reddish brown with a rich, mild, almost sweet taste with a hint of residual bitterness.
-Per ounce, anchos provide more pulp than most chiles.
+Some cooks prefer to toast their Ancho Chiles first for additional flavor, and they can easily be re-hydrated by pouring boiling water over them and letting sit about 20 minutes.
+Don’t let them soak any longer than that, as they tend to become bitter.
+A puree of soaked chile Anchos will be reddish brown with a rich, mild, almost sweet taste and a hint of residual bitterness.
+Per ounce, Anchos provide more pulp than most chiles.

 There are approximately 2 Ancho chiles per ounce.

 Some of our favorite Mexican chiles are Habanero, de Arbol, Serrano, Jalapeno, Pasilla Negro, Pasilla de Oaxaca, Chipotle "Moritas", Chipotle "Mecos" and Guajillo.

 Some of our favorite recipes using Dried Ancho Chiles are Pozole Rojo and Roasted Vegetable Enchiladas.